 The album seamlessly shifts through sonic crests and troughs, owing its fluidity to shrewd song juxtaposition.
 Its sequencing produces a heightened sense of anticipation upon each listen, a crucial element in solidifying the credibility of Yo La Tengo’s bona fide masterwork.
 Each song on I Can Hear the Heart Beating As One is positioned like a piece of fine patchwork, stitched from particular instances and anecdotes.
 Album closer “My Little Corner of the World” comes from a thrifted Richie Van record.
 “It was really captivating,” Kaplan recalls in Big Day Coming by Jesse Jarnow, finding the bootleg buried in an “untapped store” in Tampa.
 He mentions the album’s idiosyncrasies: an off-beat rendition of “Joy to the World,” a drum-machine triggered applause—it was even signed.

-The meandering basslines of “Moby Octopad” sample “European Son” by Velvet Underground, a band Yo La Tengo would parody in Mary Harron’s I Shot Andy Warhol.
+The meandering basslines of “Moby Octopad” draw inspiration from “European Son” by The Velvet Underground, a band Yo La Tengo would parody in Mary Harron’s I Shot Andy Warhol.
 Perhaps the most intimate glimpse into the dynamic between Kaplan and Hubley and YLT as a whole, “Octopad” is a quick and definitive statement about dozing off while watching a Mets game.
 “Locked in a kiss, outside eyes cease to exist,” Hubley and Kaplan harmonize on the album’s opening lyrics, establishing a sense of pleasant companionship.
 Their bond extends even further on “The Center of Gravity,” a playful, yet authentic depiction of affection, backed by bossa nova percussion and a clean acoustic guitar.
 The couple’s real-life introversion makes way for interpersonal musical revelations, but their connection is best complemented by a poem in the album’s liner notes: